lmnek/ua-thesis-typst/README.md

-# UAntwerpen Thesis Template - Typst Version
+# UAntwerpen Thesis Typst Template

 A Typst conversion of the official UAntwerpen Bachelor/Master thesis LaTeX template.

-> **⚠️ Disclaimer:** This is a vibecoded template based on the official UAntwerpen LaTeX thesis template (`uantwerpenbamathesis.cls`).
+> **⚠️ Disclaimer:** This is a vibecoded template based on the official UAntwerpen LaTeX thesis template.
 While functional, there may be some issues or inconsistencies.
 Feel free to open a PR if you find any problems or improvements!
 >
-> This template was primarily used and tested by students of Digital Business Engineering (faculty `ti`).
+> Also this template was primarily used and tested by students of Digital Business Engineering (faculty `be`).
 Other faculties should also be supported, but have not been extensively tested.

 ## Quick Start